curiosityyy/Effective_Modern_Cpp/ch3_moving_to_modern_cpp/item7_distinguish_between_parentheses_and_braces/README.md

     std::atomic<int> ai2(0);  // fine
     std::atomic<int> ai3 = 0;  // error

-## Prohibits implicit narrowing conversions
+## Prohibits implicit narrowing conversions among built-in types
+   If the value of an expression in a braced initializer isn't guaranteed to be expressiable by the type of the object being initialized, the code won't compile.

     double x, y, z;
     int sum1{x+y+x};  // error, only warnning in g++ 5.2.0